ziweiran/flea_market/README.md

 ## Usage

 This section walks a prospective user through the process of installing and running the project on their local machine.
-The more detailed and the more accurate, the better.
-User-friendly instructions will entice prospective users (including judges) to engage more deeply with your project, which could improve your hackathon score.

 ### Prerequisites

 What prerequisites must be installed in order to run your project, and how do you install them?